ThomasDeutsch/flowcards/README.md

 }
 ```
 This a 1-to-1 translation: from a scenario as a user-flow to a scenario in code.<br/>
-We can use this as a common-ground, to talk about the software we want to build.<br/>
-A developer might give the feedback, that the 'confirmAndPurchase' event is an async event<br/>
-and that the UX-Team needs to think about some kind of loading-spinner after the button is clicked.<br/>
-Even after weeks and months into the project, a developer can always refer to this scenario as the source of truth.<br/>
+A requirement ( the user flow ), now has a place in your code.<br/>

+## The Result
+The code-structure is based on the requirements you want to fulfill.<br/>
+They are execuatable specifications and will help developers to make confident changes, even after<br/>
+months into a big frontend application project.<br/>
+UX, Testing and DEV will always be able to refer to the same scenario - a shared artifact that will enable new<br/>
+possibilites for effective teams.

 ## Getting Started
 todo: LINK